-René H. Reixach, Jr. is a Partner in the firm's Elder Law and Health Care Practice Group and responsible for handling all elder law and health care issues.
+René H. Reixach, Jr. is a retired Partner in the firm's Elder Law and Health Care Practice Group and responsible for handling all elder law and health care issues.

 Prior to joining Woods Oviatt, Mr. Reixach was the Executive Director of the Finger Lakes Health Systems Agency, a health planning agency covering a nine county region of western New York.
 In this capacity, he oversaw the local input to the State Department of Health process for planning and review of the development of the health facility services in this area.